pelayolluna/web-crawler/README.md

 # Web Crawler [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0) [![Build Status](https://travis-ci.org/pelayolluna/web-crawler.svg?branch=master)](https://travis-ci.org/pelayolluna/web-crawler)

 ## Description
-Web crawler to search words on a website.
+A light web crawler to search words on a website.

 ## What is a Web Crawler?
 A Web crawler, sometimes called a spider, is an Internet bot which systematically browses the World Wide Web, typically for the purpose of Web indexing (web spidering).